Mark Judge, Alleged Witness To Brett Kavanaugh Sex Assault, Has Skipped Town — But 'Washington Post' Found Him

 And as recently as 2014, Judge placed a Craigslist ad, according to MediaIte, seeking “a woman with God-given sex appeal and curves” for a video shoot that Judge said was sponsored by The Daily Caller, a conservative news site founded by Fox News personality Tucker Carlson.

-The shoot was to take place in a hotel room according to Judge’s ad, and would depict “a bikini model reading conservative pamphlets.”
+The shoot was to take place in a hotel room according to Judge’s ad and would depict “a bikini model reading conservative pamphlets.”

-A lawyer for Judge, Barbara “Biz” VanGelder, told The Post that Judge had gone it hiding on her instructions because “he is a recovering alcoholic and is under unbelievable stress.”
+A lawyer for Judge, Barbara “Biz” VanGelder, told The Post that Judge had gone into hiding on her instructions because “he is a recovering alcoholic and is under unbelievable stress.”